-The first eight images in this section (see gallery below) draw attention to the interest in animal pictures notable in the Alice books and throughout print culture at this time.
+The first eight images in this section (see gallery above) draw attention to the interest in animal pictures notable in the Alice books and throughout print culture at this time.
 The series of images of girls and giant birds (nos.
-2-6) include images from Alice, as well as from a new English translation of stories by Hans Christian Andersen (no. 5).
+2–6) include images from Alice, as well as from a new English translation of stories by Hans Christian Andersen (no. 5).
 There is an uncanny wood engraving from the magazine Good Words (no. 2), in which a girl and gull have a peculiar, symbiotic connection, and the girl stares at us with the bird’s alien gaze.
 Good Words was a magazine known for high quality illustrations.
 Curiously, some of these images anticipate a recent lithograph of a girl with a gigantic bird, Paula Rego’s Loving Bewick (2001), the title of which is a tribute to the history of wood engraving.

 Following these, there are six images (nos.
 9–14), that develop ideas from popular science or pseudo-science.
 This includes a detailed diagram of astonomical nebulae and marine microbiology (no. 12), and vetinerary images of calf foetuses illustrating Francis Cater’s Every Man his own Cattle Doctor (1870, no. 14); interestingly, when viewed within the Dalziel’s proof albums instead of in the published books, such images become notable for their beautiful and disturbing artistic qualities, rather than their scientific use.
 Alongside them, images from Through the Looking Glass (nos.
 10 & 13) make jokes about whimsical species of insect like the ‘Rocking-horse-fly’.

 Finally, images 15–23 explore plants and landscapes, with works after Pre-Raphaelite painters Ford Madox Brown and Arthur Hughes, for books including Christina Rossetti’s Sing-Song (published in 1872, although the blocks were engraved in 1871).